dalong0514/readnotes/20200106计算原文/2020121Full-Stack-Vuejs2-and-Laravel5/2020121Full-Stack-Vuejs2-0101.md

 ## 05. Directives

 Similar to Angular, we can add functionality to our templates by using directives.
-These are special properties we add to HTML tags starting with the v- prefix.
+These are special properties we add to HTML tags starting with the v-prefix.
 Say we have an array of data.
 We can render this data to the page as sequential HTML elements by using the v-for directive:

 ```js
 <div id="app">